Samuel-233/CS3500Agario/AgarioModels/README.md

 ```
-Author:     Shu Chen
+Author:     Ping-Hsun Hsieh
-Partner:    Ping-Hsun Hsieh
+Partner:    Shu Chen
 Course:     CS 3500, University of Utah, School of Computing
 GitHub ID:  Samuel-233
 Repo:       https://github.com/uofu-cs3500-spring24/assignment-eight-agario-asianclassmate
 Date:       9/4/2024
-Project:    Logger
+Project:    AgarioModels
-Copyright:  CS 3500 and Shu Chen - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3500 and Ping-Hsun Hsieh - This work may not be copied for use in Academic Coursework.
 ```

 # Partnership Information:
-Most of the work is done by Shu.
+Most of the work is done by Ping.

 # Branching:
 No need to branch here